surajsingh241205/Data-Science-Minor-And-Major-Projects/8. IPL Project/README.md

 ## Contributing
 Contributions are welcome.
 Open an issue or submit a pull request with suggested improvements, additional analyses, or data cleaning steps.

-## License
-Specify a license for your project (e.g., MIT).
-Add a `LICENSE` file if you choose one.

-## Contact
-For questions or collaboration, please contact the project owner.